OmarKanu96/Bellabeat-Case-Study-1/README.md

 **Background**

-The Bellabeat product that i chose to focus on is the Bellabeat app in search for insights that i can explore and discover in order to make this product that much greater. i will be using the Fitbit Fitness Tracker Data which contains personal fitness tracker from 30 fitbit users
+The Bellabeat product that i chose to focus on is the Bellabeat app in search for insights that i can explore and discover in order to make this product that much greater, as well as guide the marketing strategy for Bellabeat fitness. i will be using the Fitbit Fitness Tracker Data which contains personal fitness tracker from 30 fitbit users

 **Stakeholders**